raphaelluethy/bngr/README.md

 It allows you to set the default search engine with the url itself.

-Idea was shamelessly taken from [Theo's unduck](https://github.com/t3dotgg/unduck) I also copied the bangs file from his repository into mine.
+Idea was shamelessly taken from [Theo's unduck](https://github.com/t3dotgg/unduck) Some parts from his work were taken over and / or adapted.

 ## Stack
 - ~Bun~ (Bundling with tailwind does not work...)